 2 1/2 pounds potatoes, peeled and cut into 3/4-inch pieces

 3/4 to 1 cup milk (or light cream)

-4 to 6 tablespoons butter (or to taste; cut into 1/2-inch pieces)
+4 to 6 tablespoons unsalted butter, to taste, cut into 1/2-inch pieces

 Gather the ingredients.